Technical Reference

 | Report uncertainty ranges | Always show 90% CI, not just median | Wide intervals reflect genuine uncertainty; suppressing them gives false confidence |

-| Explore correlated scenarios | Use the maturity slider to see “good world” vs “bad world” bundles | Technologies, financing, and supply chains develop together — independent draws miss this |
+| Explore correlated scenarios | Use the maturity slider to see “good world” vs “bad world” bundles | Technologies, financing, and supply chains often develop together — though some breakthroughs (e.g., GF biotech) may be partially independent of others (e.g., bioreactor manufacturing).
+See correlation assumptions for discussion |

-What “relative comparisons” means in practice:
+What “relative comparisons” means in practice

 ✅ Good use: “Achieving 150 g/L cell density instead of 50 g/L would reduce costs by 40–60%”